10 seconds of terror: Alaska man survives brown bear mauling

 Then he waited 59 minutes for help to arrive.
 He knows that’s how long it took because he later checked his cellphone record for the length of the time he was told to stay on the line with the dispatcher until rescue arrived.

-At one point, Minish managed to give the dispatcher his exact coordinates from his GPS unit, but even that was a struggle.
+At one point, he was able to give the dispatcher his exact coordinates from his GPS unit, but even that was a struggle.

 “It took awhile to give them that because I had so much blood flowing into my eyes and on to the GPS, I kept having to wipe it all off,” he said.